ubccr/hpc-toolset-tutorial/ondemand/README.md

   - bc_email_on_started
 ```

-#### Limit bc_num_cores
+#### Limit bc_num_slots

-SLURM is configured with only 2 cores total.
+SLURM is configured with only 2 nodes total.
 If you were now to submit this app
 with say 3 or more `bc_num_slots` it would sit in the queue forever because SLURM
 cannot find a suitable host to run it on.